Giuseppe Fiorini: Teaching

 Fiorini was a leading personality of the international violin-making world, and an innovator of the technical and aesthetic aspects of the profession.

 In 1920 he bought Antonio Stradivari's workshop templates, tools, original drawings and models from the Marchesa dalla Valle di Pomaro, an heir of the Count Ignazio Alessandro Cozio di Salabue.
 He then donated the whole collection to the City of Cremona to found a lutherie school.

 Fiorini is considered one of Italy's great masters of the 20th century.
 He was one of the best of the violin makers in Italy at the beginning of the 20th century, and part of a renaissance of violin making in Italy which was nearly a lost art.

 Among his pupils were Ansaldo Poggi, Simone Fernando Sacconi, Carlo Carletti, Paolo Morara, Wolfgang Türcke-Bebié, Giuseppe Castagnino, Pietro Messori and Arrigo Tivoli-Fiorini.

 Death

-Fiorini died in Munich in 1934.
+After bequeathing the Cozio di Salabue collection to Cremona to found its violin-making school, Fiorini returned to Munich, where he died in 1934.